AndersKlint/angular_corporate_website_template/README.md

 1. Install NodeJS, npm, and Angular if you haven't already.
 2. Clone or fork the repo to your own github account, preferably.
 Else, just download the repo locally.
-3. Navigate to the project directory in the terminal (the folder with angular.json, src, node_modules, etc.)
+3. Navigate to the project directory in the terminal (the folder with angular.json, src, node_modules, etc. in it)
 4. Run the command: "npm update".
 This will download all dependencies for the project.
 5. Then just run "ng serve -o" everytime you want to start the web server.